MicrosoftEdge/WebView2Feedback/specs/BrowserProcessExited.md

         /// WebViews are closed), after all resources (including the user data folder)
         /// have been released.
         ///
-        /// Multiple app processes can share a browser process by creating their
+        /// Multiple app processes can share a browser process by creating their webviews
-        /// `CoreWebView2Environment` with the same user data folder.
+        /// from a `CoreWebView2Environment` with the same user data folder.
 When the entire
-        /// collection of WebView2Runtime processes sharing the browser process exit, all
+        /// collection of WebView2Runtime processes for the browser process exit, all
-        /// associated `CoreWebview2Environment` objects receive the `BrowserProcessExited`
+        /// associated `CoreWebView2Environment` objects receive the `BrowserProcessExited`
         /// event.
 Multiple processes sharing the same browser process need to coordinate
-        /// their use of the shared user data folder to avoid race conditions.
-For example,
+        /// their use of the shared user data folder to avoid race conditions and
-        /// one process should not clear the user data folder at the same time that another
+        /// unnecessary waits.
+For example, one process should not clear the user data
-        /// process recovers from a crash by recreating its WebView controls.
+        /// folder at the same time that another process recovers from a crash by recreating
+        /// its WebView controls; one process should not block waiting for the event if
+        /// other app processes are using the same browser process (the browser process will
+        /// not exit until those other processes have closed their webviews too).
         ///
         /// Note this is an event from `CoreWebView2Environment`, not `CoreWebView2`.
 The
         /// difference between `BrowserProcessExited` and `CoreWebView2`'s